The Fundementals

 We can achieve this by pretending the Earth has a larger radius which we call the equivalent Earth radius Re.

-Having done this we can then look at paths by drawing straight lines rather than curves across a terrain profile.
+Having done this we can then study paths for clearance by drawing straight lines rather than curves across a terrain profile.
 The ability to draw straight lines is practically, very important.
-It simplifies propagation prediction software used in link planning.
+It also simplifies propagation prediction software used in link planning.
 Nobody does it by hand any more.
 The image shows a path profile where line of sight is blocked.
 The red ovals show the Fresnel ellipsoids, in this case the first.
-These will be covered when we come on to study diffraction, but the practical point is that for a link to be line of sight, no-terrain should enter into the Fresnel ellipsoid.
+These will be covered when we come on to study diffraction, but for a link to be line of sight, no-terrain should enter into this Fresnel ellipsoid.

 Example of a path profile